xeraa/elastic-docker/full_stack/README.md

 1. For OS X the stats of the VM hosting docker will be reported.
 This allows Metricbeat to use the `system` module report on disk, memory, network, and CPU of the host.
 1. In for Filebeat to index the docker logs it mounts `/var/lib/docker/containers`.
 These JSON logs are ingested into the index Filebeat index's pattern name, but under a different index (`filebeat-docker-<yyyy.mm.dd>`).
 1. On systems with POSIX file permissions, all Beats configuration files are subject to ownership and file permission checks.
 The purpose of these checks is to prevent unauthorized users from providing or modifying configurations that are run by the Beat.
 The owner of the configuration file must be either root or the user who is executing the Beat process.
 The permissions on the file must disallow writes by anyone other than the owner.
 As we mount our configurations from the host, where the user is likely different than that used to run the container and the beat process, we disable this check for all beats with `-strict.perms=false`.

-## Generating Data

-The majority of the dashboards will simply populate due to inherent "noise" caused by the images.
-However, we do expose a few additional ports for interaction to allow unique generation.
-These include:

-* MySQL - port 3306 is exposed allowing the user to connect.
-Any subsequent MySQL traffic will in turn be visible in the dashboards "Filebeat MySQL Dashboard", "Metricbeat MySQL" and "Packetbeat MySQL performance".
-* nginx - port 80.
-Currently we don’t host any content in nginx so requests will result in 404s.
-* Docker Logs - any activity to the docker containers, including requests to Kibana, are logged.
-These logs are captured in JSON form and indexed into a index `filebeat-docker-<yyyy.mm.dd>`.